 3. Get ready for business

-Now you’re going freelance; you have to register your business.
+Now you’re going freelance; you have to decide how you’ll operate your business.
 You have three choices, which you choose depends on where you`re going.

 - Sole proprietorship – (Simple and cheap to start, low accountancy fees, but you’re financially liable for the business)